morucci/exzuul/README.md

 Here is the first steps to perform to have a project hosted on Gerrit and unit test are triggered by Zuul.

-* Create a user with your name on Gerrit.
-Don't forget to add your public key in the form.
+* Login as the admin user.
+Add your public key in the admin user settings page.
 * Create a Job for "testproject".
-The container already have a valid JJB onfiguration with a working job definition for "testproject".
+The container already have a valid JJB configuration with a working job definition for "testproject".

 ```
 $ sudo docker exec -i -t $CID /bin/bash